pagkly/Zed/Investopedia3/Plowback Ratio.md

 ### Impact from Management

 Because management determines the dollar amount of dividends to issue, management directly impacts the plowback ratio.
-Alternatively, the calculation of the plowback ratio requires the use of EPS, which is influenced by a company’s choice of [accounting method](https://www.investopedia.com/terms/a/accountingmethod.asp).
+Alternatively, the calculation of the plowback ratio requires the use of EPS, which is influenced by a company’s choice of [[accounting method]](https://www.investopedia.com/terms/a/accountingmethod.asp).
 Therefore, the plowback ratio is highly influenced by only a few variables within the organization.

 ## Example of the Plowback Ratio